What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 Appraisers Association of America.
 Fine Art Specialty Designation. appraisersassociation.org

 Velthuis, O. (2005).
-Talking Prices: Symbolic Meanings of Prices on the Contemporary Art Market.
+Talking Prices: Symbolic Meanings of Prices on the Market for Contemporary Art.
 Princeton University Press.

 Art Market Economics and Valuation